silvestrevivo/webpack-starter/README.md

 * ESLint and Prettier.

+## installing Bootstrap3

+    Explanation about installation in another branch => bootstrap3

+## installing Bootstrap4

+    Explanation about installation in another branch => bootstrap4

 ## installing Isotope

-    $ npm install isotope-layout --D   //it installs Isotope plugin as dependency
+    $ npm install isotope-layout --D

-Inside of 'webpack.config.js', we have to add:
+Inside of 'webpack.config.js', you have to add:

     resolve: {
             alias: {